SDS322E-2025Fall/Project2/README.md

 the file `Project2_Report.Rmd` in the Project 2 repository for your final report and follow the prompts in that file.

-The final report will be submitted as a PDF in Gradescope. **Make sure to mark the pages that correspond to each part of the project**.
+The final report will be submitted as a PDF in Gradescope.
+The due date is 12/08/2025 11:59PM.
+ **Make sure to mark the pages that correspond to each part of the project**.

 ## Suggested Datasets